carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 fisrt quarter of 2020 - unique start station names: 607, unique end station names: 603 large dataframe - unique start station names: 613, unique end station names: 611
 - Without further information about all the stations latitude and longitude we cannot guarantee consistency on ride length calculations for all observations
-- At the end, the data ready for analysis has 1130718 observations and 10 features/observations
+- At the end, the data ready for analysis has 1130718 observations and 10 features

 <br/>